atomisthq/docs/docs/quick-starts/rug-cli.md

 $ git status
 On branch master
 Your branch is up-to-date with 'origin/master'.
-Untracked files:
+Changes not staged for commit:
-  (use "git add <file>..." to include in what will be committed)
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-	.provenance.txt
+	modified:   .atomist.yml

-nothing added to commit but untracked files present (use "git add" to track)
+no changes added to commit (use "git add" and/or "git commit -a")
 ```

 Hmm, git shows only one file has been modified.
 Why?
 Well, the
 contents of the `LICENSE` file were set to be the Apache Software
 License, but that is what the contents already were.
 Git is smart.
-What is that `provenance.txt` file?
+What is that `atomist.yml` file?

 ```
-$ cat .provenance.txt
+$ cat .atomist.yml
-####

-# editor info
+---
+kind: "operation"
+client: "rug-cli 0.20.0"
+editor:
-name: atomist-rugs.common-editors.AddApacheSoftwareLicense20
+  name: "atomist-rugs.common-editors.AddApacheSoftwareLicense20"
-group: atomist-rugs
+  group: "atomist-rugs"
-artifact: common-editors
+  artifact: "common-editors"
-version: 0.1.0
+  version: "0.7.0"

-# backing git repo
+  origin:
-repo: n/a
+    repo: "atomist-rugs/common-editors.git"
-branch: n/a
+    branch: "master"
-sha: n/a
+    sha: "622ed10"

-# parameter values

 ```

 Looks like it is a record of what we have done, nice!

-I suppose we should have guessed the editor would act on the local
+I suppose we should have guessed the Editor would act on the local
 directory, but we don't really want to edit the current project.
 Let's create another project to edit.
 We run the same command as
-above, except we remove the archive version command-line option.
-If
+above, except we'll remove the archive version command-line option.
-you do not provide the `-a` option, the CLI will use the latest
+If you do not provide the `-a` option, the CLI will use the latest
-installed version, 0.1.0 in our case.
+installed version, 0.7.0 in our case.

 ```
 $ cd ..
 $ mkdir atomist-test
 $ cd !$
 $ git init
+$ rug edit atomist-rugs:common-editors:AddApacheSoftwareLicense20
-$ rug edit "atomist-rugs:common-editors:AddApacheSoftwareLicense20"
+$ rug edit atomist-rugs:common-editors:AddApacheSoftwareLicense20
-Resolving dependencies for atomist-rugs:common-editors:0.1.0 completed Loading atomist-rugs:common-editors:0.1.0 into runtime completed Running editor AddApacheSoftwareLicense20 of atomist-rugs:common-editors:0.1.0 completed
+Resolving dependencies for atomist-rugs:common-editors:latest completed Loading atomist-rugs:common-editors:0.7.0 into runtime completed Running editor AddApacheSoftwareLicense20 of atomist-rugs:common-editors:0.7.0 completed

 → Project
-  ~/develop/atomist-rugs/atomist-test/ (15kb in 2 files)
+  ~/develop/atomist-rugs/atomist-test/ (15 kb in 16 files)

 → Changes
-  ├─ LICENSE created 11kb
+  ├── LICENSE created 11 kb
-  └─ .provenance.txt created 248bytes
+  └── .atomist.yml created 287 bytes

 Successfully edited project atomist-test
 $ git status